jcarenza/allisoncarenza/src/posts/boudoir-photography-kansas-city-2.md

 ---
-title: 'Boudoir Photography'
+title: "Boudoir Photography"
-description: '<p>With the holidays barely behind us it&apos;s time to start thinking about the next holiday.
-One of my favs...Valentine&apos;s Day! [&hellip;]</p>
+description: "With the holidays barely behind us it&apos;s time to start thinking about the next holiday.
+One of my favs...Valentine&apos;s Day! "
-'
-publishDate: 'Jan 2, 2011'
+publishDate: "Jan 2, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2011/01/bou3.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2011/01/bou3.jpg"
-alt: 'Boudoir Photography'
+alt: "Boudoir Photography"
-slug: 'boudoir-photography-kansas-city-2'
+slug: "boudoir-photography-kansas-city-2"
-category: ['Boudoir Photos']
+category: ["Boudoir Photos"]
-tags: ['Boudoir','Boudoir','Boudoir','Kansas City Photography','Boudoir']
+tags: ["Boudoir", "Boudoir", "Boudoir", "Kansas City Photography", "Boudoir"]
 ---

 <p style="text-align: center;">With the holidays barely behind us it&apos;s time to start thinking about the next holiday.
 One of my favs...Valentine&apos;s Day!
 I love the candy, flowers, dinner dates, pink and red galore, the basic concept, and of course the cards.
 I don&apos;t even care that it&apos;s a very successful Hallmark marketing scheme.
 What I don&apos;t love is coming up with a good gift for Jon.
 That&apos;s mostly why I love taking BOUDOIR photos and making the daunting task of shopping for hubby easy.
 Super easy.
 Here are a few of the pics I recently took.
 I wish I could share more, but privacy is important.
 She was super ecstatic to share the pics, because she loved how she looked.
 You should know she&apos;s around 40.
 I&apos;ll just leave it at that.</p>